Peace

 Prosperity

-VOTE BRAD OLSON TO REPRESENT BROOKLYN PARK AND OSSEO IN THE MINNESOTA HOUSE
+VOTE BRAD OLSON TO BE YOUR VOICE IN THE MINNESOTA HOUSE

 "The purpose of government is to enable the people of a nation to live in safety and happiness.
 Government exists for the interests of the governed, not for the governors."